Versions :<1234Live>

 The Spin

-The NASA Starliner crisis isn't as dire as it's made out to be.
-The astronauts are safe aboard the ISS, with ample supplies and work to do.
-NASA has backup plans, including using SpaceX's Dragon for their return if necessary.
-While Starliner's issues are concerning, NASA's dual-provider strategy ensures that missions can continue despite setbacks.
+The NASA Starliner crisis isisn't not as dire as it's is made out to be.
+The astronauts are safe abordaboard the ISS, with ample supplies and work to do.
+NASA has backup plans, including using SpaceX's Dragon for their return, if necessary.
+While Starliner's issues are concerning, NASA's dual-provider strategy ensures that missions can continue, evendespite with setbacks.

 Metaculus Prediction